 Filing and payment deadline

-Most Missouri returns are due the same date as federal tax returns, April 15.
+While this year is a bit different, generally most Missouri returns are due on April 15, the same date as federal tax returns.
 If the 15th falls on a weekend or holiday, the deadline is the next business day.

 Generally, you should use your federal tax return filing status for your Missouri state return.